Lecture

 Time: 13:40-15:30

-Meeting point: Building 42, Foyer, Civil Engineering information stand
+Meeting point: Civil Engineering information stand, Building 42, Foyer, Stand 13

 What you can expect: In the Living Lab smart office space, shading and lighting can be controlled and regulated automatically.
 As part of the guided tour through the Living Lab, the basics of room automation will be presented and supplemented by practical demonstrations.
 In addition, central and decentralized building conditioning systems, in particular cooling and ventilation, are presented and their effects on energy consumption and the sustainability of buildings are discussed.